-The Cabinet resolved to approve the additional funding, in the sum of £363,915.80, to deliver the extension to schemes provided for the Borough's NEET young people.
+That the Cabinet approve the additional funding, in the sum of $\pounds 363,915.80$ , to deliver the extension to schemes provided for the Borough's NEET young people.
 This option provides additional support to our young people in Oldham, including Care Leavers that would not normally be available.